ctruciosm/CryptoMSGARCH/README.md

 # CryptoMSGARCH

-Codes used in the paper "Forecasting Bitcoin and Ethereum Risk Measures through Markov Switching GARCH Models: Does the Specification Matter?" by Luiz K. Hotta, Maurício Zevallos, Carlos Trucíos and Pedro Valls.
+Codes used in the paper "Forecasting Bitcoin and Ethereum Risk Measures through MSGARCH Models: Does the Specification Matter?" by Luiz K. Hotta, Carlos Trucíos, Pedro Valls and Maurício Zevallos.
 Codes are implemented in #julialang.

 - To replicate the results for Bitcoin: `EmpiricalApplication_BTC.jl`
 - To replicate the results for Ethereum: `EmpiricalApplication_ETH.jl`.